-Any person filing a permit application, Request for Determination of Applicability or ANRAD with the Conservation Commission shall provide a copy thereof at the same time, by certified mail (return receipt requested) or hand delivery, to the Board of Selectmen, Planning Board, Board of Appeals, Board of Health, and Building Inspector.
-A copy shall be provided in the same manner to the Conservation Commission of the adjoining municipality, if the application or

-RDA pertains to property within 300 feet of that municipality.
+Any person filing a permit application, Request for Determination of Applicability or ANRAD with the Conservation Commission shall provide an electronic copy thereof at the same time, to the Conservation Commission for distribution to the Board of Selectmen, Planning Board, Board of Appeals, Board of Health, and Building Inspector.
+An electronic copy shall be provided in the same manner to the Conservation Commission of the adjoining municipality, if the application or RDA pertains to property within 300 feet of that municipality.
 An affidavit of the person providing notice, with a copy of the notice mailed or delivered, shall be filed with the Commission.
 The Commission shall not take final action until such boards and officials have had fourteen (14) days from receipt of notice to file written comments and recommendations with the Commission, which the Commission shall take into account but which shall not be binding on the Commission.
 The applicant shall have the right to receive any such comments and recommendations, and to respond to them at a hearing of the Commission, prior to final action.
+(Amended 05/01/2018 SATM, Art.
+24)